Thorinair/Princess-Luna/README.md

     - `!moon` Sends an image of the Moon as it is right now.
     - `!hug` Makes her hug the user.
 Mentioning someone will hug them instead.
 You can mention multiple people.
     - `!kiss` Makes her kiss the user.
 Mentioning someone will kiss them instead.
 You can mention multiple people.
+    - `!boop` Makes her boop the user.
+Mentioning someone will boop them instead.
+You can mention multiple people.
     - `!help` Lists all available commands.
 * Internal commands for the admin:
     - `!togglenp` Manually toggles the automatic listing of now playing info.